SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - All sites were just files stored on a computer somewhere...
   - that you could access on with an internet connection
 - Any updates to the site required changing those static files directly...
-- Or using a protocol like FTP or SSH
+  - Maybe using a protocol like FTP or SSH
-- This might sound ancient to some of you, depending on your experience
+- This might sound ancient to some of you, depending on your experience...
   - But this is still a common practice for serving websites today
-- When you sign up for hosting with one of the big companies like Host Gator...
+- When you sign up for hosting with a big company like Host Gator...
   - They give you access to a computer where you can store your static files
 - There aren't any patterns for us to discuss here...
   - Beyond using the main web technologies: HTML, CSS, and JS
-- Let's at an example with the first website ever...
+- So let's jump right into an example with the first website ever...
 -->

 ---